reevee-codes/java-test-automation-interview-notes/README.md

   <p>FindElement() method: to access single element on the web page, returns the object of the first matching element of locator, throws NoSuchElementException</p>
   <p>FindElements() method: identify the list of web elements, returns empty list if can't find</p>
 - **Difference between implicity and explicity wait**<br>
-  `implicit wait` waits for an element to appear on the page<br>
+  `implicit wait` waits for all of the elements<br>
-  `explicit wait` waits for a specific condition
+  `explicit wait` waits for a specific condition for specific element
 - **syntax for explicit wait**<br>
 - `WebDriverWait wait = new WebDriverWait(driver, 5);
   wait.until(somethingThatShouldHappen);`